 - 43. Click on the twisty icon to expand the Data section. - 44.
-Expand the scoreboard variable.
+Click on the + sign in front of the scoreboard variable, which holds the result of invoking the external service.

-45. Verify that the values shown match the screenshot below:
+45. Verify that the values shown match the screenshot below (there might be small variations in the confidence).